albertomh/Nacar/docs/FileIO.md

 file.
 However, this does not guarantee the correctness of this file as a Nacar blueprint - that functionality is delegated to the `validator` module.

+## make_file_executable()
+Invoked when the final Nacar app is written to a file (see below) in order to make it executable.
+This method uses the standard library's `stat` module rather than raw octal values to aid readability.
+The file's default permissions are bitwise ORed with new permissions to make the file executable by the owner, group, and others - effectively achieving the same result as invoking `chmod +x` on the file in question.

 ---
 Copyright 2022 Alberto Morón Hernández